Squirrel Games: Production

+Development

-"Squirrel Games" was previewed in a lengthy promotional trailer for season 17 on December 12, 2024.
-This included various scenes of the rankings format and talent show.
-An online video was released through YouTube that featured the first 10 minutes of the episode.
-It showcased the reappearance of Lil' Poundcake, a fictional character created by Alaska Thunderfuck and Lineysha Sparx in a previous season of the series.
+"Squirrel Games" was previewed on December 12, 2024, in a lengthy promotional trailer for season seventeen; this trailer included scenes of the rankings format and talent show.
+A video of the episode's first ten minutes was released through YouTube; it showed the reappearance of Lil' Poundcake, a fictional character created by Alaska Thunderfuck and Lineysha Sparx in a previous season of the show.

-The season 17 premiere episode was directed by Nick Murray.
-The episode opens with a comedic challenge and an ironic imitation of the South Korean dystopian survival series Squid Game (2021–2025).
-This coincided with the season two premier of Squid Games; its second season was released a week before the episode.
-There were various cameo appearances from past contestants such as Angeria Paris VanMicheals, Aura Mayari, Jaymes Mansfield, Kerri Colby, Kylie Sonique Love, Mayhem Miller, Morgan McMichaels, Trinity the Tuck, and Victoria "Porkchop" Parker.
+The season-seventeen premiere episode was directed by Nick Murray.
+The episode opens with a comedic challenge and an ironic imitation of the South Korean, dystopian, survival series Squid Game (2021–2025).
+This coincided with the season-two premier of Squid Games, which was released a week before "Squirrel Games".
+There were cameo appearances made from past contestants Angeria Paris VanMicheals, Aura Mayari, Jaymes Mansfield, Kerri Colby, Kylie Sonique Love, Mayhem Miller, Morgan McMichaels, Trinity the Tuck, and Victoria "Porkchop" Parker.